MelodicXP/data-structures-and-algorithms/javascript/arrayInsertShift/README.md

 **The Big O is:**

-* time: O(n) - due to a single loop iterating over each element once.
+* time: O(log n) - with each comparison, it halves the number of elements to check, which makes its time complexity logarithmic.
-* space: O(n) - because of the new array that stores n + 1 elements (n from the original array and one additional element).
+* space: O(1) - The space complexity of binary search is constant because it requires a fixed amount of space to store the variables used for the search (like start, end, and middle),